 Huron Bay Co-operative Inc. was established March 2, 1951 as Teewater District Co-operative — an independent member owned co-operative.
 The Dauphin / Grant feed mill in Teeswater was purchased as the location headquarters.
 The first Board of Directors were: Harold John McCormick, Robert MacKenzie Aitken, Warner Armitage Smyth, William Thomas Millen, Alvin Albert Thacker, John Alexander Mc Kague, John Wesley Goble—(Farmers) and Everett Elmer Whitehead—(Trucker).

 The first Manager was Charles Dauphin followed by Harold Ghent, Alex Miller, Freeman Tunney—from 1954 – 1961, Gordon Perrott was the manager from 1961 – 1985.
-Jeff Hurst became the General Manager in 1985 till present.
+Jeff Hurst became the General Manager in 1985 – 2019.
+Kelly Boyle is the current General Manager.

 Teeswater District Co-operative originally started off in the feed business and throughout the years has expanded into fertilizer, seed, crop protection products, petroleum as well as farm and consumer hardware supplies.